-- 27.1 In addition to her/his duty under section 117 of the 1972 Act if it comes to the knowledge of any officer of the Authority that she/he has a disclosable interest in any contract which has been, or is proposed to be, entered into by the Authority, or in some other matter which is mentioned in the officer Code of Conduct and any associated guidance which (in either case) is not: - 27.1.1 The contract of employment (if any) under which she/he serves the Authority: or - 27.1.2 The tenancy of a dwelling provided by the Authority.

-She/he shall as soon as practicable give notice in writing to the Proper Officer of such interest.

-- 27.2 The Proper Officer shall record in a register to be kept for the purpose particulars of any notice of a pecuniary interest given by an officer of the Authority under Section 117 of the 1972 Act or paragraph 27.1.
-The register shall, during the ordinary office hours of the Authority, be open for inspection by any Member of the Authority. - Where an officer submits a report to a Meeting on a matter in which she/he has declared an interest under Section 117 of the 1972 Act or Standing Order 27.1, she/he shall state that such declaration has been made, and give brief details of it, in a separate paragraph within the report. - Where any officer orally advises a Meeting on a contract, grant, proposed contract or other matter and has declared an interest in that matter, whether under the requirements of section 117 of the 1972 Act, or of paragraph 27.1, she/he shall remind the Meeting orally of that interest.
+- 27.1 In addition to their duty under section 117 of the 1972 Act, if it comes to the knowledge of any Officer of the Authority that they have a disclosable interest in any contract which has been, or is proposed to be, entered into by the Authority, or in some other matter which is mentioned in the officer Code of Conduct and any associated guidance which (in either case) is not: - 27.1.1 The contract of employment (if any) under which they serve the Authority: or - 27.1.2 The tenancy of a dwelling provided by the Authority. - 27.1.3 They shall as soon as practicable give notice in writing to the Proper Officer of such interest. - 27.2 The Proper Officer shall record in a register to be kept for the purpose particulars of any notice of a pecuniary interest given by an Officer of the Authority under Section 117 of the 1972 Act or paragraph 27.1.
+The register shall, during the ordinary office hours of the Authority, be open for inspection by any Member of the Authority. - Where an Officer submits a report to a Meeting on a matter in which they have declared an interest under Section 117 of the 1972 Act or Standing Order 27.1, they shall state that such declaration has been made, and give brief details of it, in a separate paragraph within the report. - 27.4 Where any Officer orally advises a Meeting on a contract, grant, proposed contract or other matter and has declared an interest in that matter, whether under the requirements of section 117 of the 1972 Act, or of paragraph 27.1, they shall remind the Meeting orally of that interest.